Where do Wasps Go at Night? Do Wasps Sleep?

-You've probably heard the recommendation that you should take care of a wasp nest during the evening hours when the sun has started to go down.
+You’ve probably heard the recommendation that you should take care of a wasp nest during the evening hours when the sun has started to go down and they are much less active.
 This is when wasps will come back to their nests for the night.
 Essentially, you can kill the most wasps at this time of evening.
 Is night the best time to treat wasps, or is this a myth?
 Will wasps attack at night?
 These are questions that will help you stay safe if you have a problem with wasps on your property.

 Where Do Wasps Go at Night?